-B. Primary Jurisdiction Applies To CLF's RCRA Claim
+B. Primary Jurisdiction Applies To CLF's RCRA Endangerment Claim

-CLF continues to downplay the complexity of the technical issues implicated by its RCRA claim and disputes the applicability of primary jurisdiction by arguing that the doctrine is not appropriate in the context of a RCRA citizen suit.
+CLF continues to downplay the profound breadth of the technical issues implicated by its RCRA § 7003(c)(1)(B) endangerment claim and disputes the applicability of primary jurisdiction by arguing that the doctrine is not appropriate in the context of a RCRA citizen suit.
 CLF's position relies on its ignoring the passage of the Resilient Rhode Island Act of 2014 and that statute's charge to RIDEM to account for the potential impacts of climate change.
 Looking to the factors for evaluating primary jurisdiction set forth by the First Circuit most recently in Pejepspcot, each factor weighs in favor of its applicability here for the following reasons which CLF failed to rebut.
 See Pejepscot Indus.
 Park, Inc. v.
 Maine Cent.
 R. Co., 215 F.3d 195, 205 (1st Cir.
-2000).
+2000).25 climate-related issues identified by CLF require the analysis of complex, evolving, and highly technical data regarding climate-related storm risks with which RIDEM is already engaging.
+Lastly, deference to RIDEM on this issue will avoid the possibility of the Court entering an order that conflicts with RIDEM's own determination regarding how remediation standards should be applied to address the coastal areas of the state that CLF has alleged may be at greater risk of severe precipitation and flooding.

 First, RIDEM has been delegated authority under RCRA to take action to protect human health and the environment and is tasked with evaluating potential risks associated with climate-related severe precipitation and flooding.
-Second, as repeatedly illustrated through the various sources discussed in CLF's Amended Complaint (see AC ¶¶ 135-236), the climate-related issues identified by CLF require the analysis of complex, evolving, and highly technical data regarding climate-related storm risks with which RIDEM is already engaging.
-Lastly, deference to RIDEM on this issue will avoid the possibility of the Court entering an order that conflicts with
+Second, as repeatedly illustrated through the various sources discussed in CLF's Amended Complaint (see TAC ¶¶ 135-236, ECF No. 45), the

-&lt;sup>20 These factors are: "(1) whether the agency determination l[ies] at the heart of the task assigned the agency by Congress; (2) whether agency expertise [i]s required to unravel intricate, technical facts; and (3) whether, though perhaps not determinative, the agency determination would materially aid the court." (citation omitted).
+25 These factors are: "(1) whether the agency determination l[ies] at the heart of the task assigned the agency by Congress; (2) whether agency expertise [i]s required to unravel intricate, technical facts; and (3) whether, though perhaps not determinative, the agency determination would materially aid the court." (citation omitted).